ninegua/reversi/docs/index.md

 }
 ```

-As we can see, the *move* function is exported as a canister service.
+Take the *move* function (under *service") as an example:

+* It is exported as part of the public *service* of the canister.
-It takes two integers as input (representing a coordinate), and returns a value of type *MoveResult* as result.
+* It takes two integers as input (representing a coordinate), and returns a result of type *MoveResult*.
-The *MoveResult* is a variant (aka. enum) that represents possible results and errors when a player makes a move.
+* *MoveResult* is a variant (aka. enum) that represents possible results and errors when a player makes a move.
-Among them *GameOver* represents a game is finished and carries an argument *ColorCount* that counts the number of black and white pieces.
+* Among the branches of *MoveResult*, *GameOver* indicates that a game has finished, and it carries an argument *ColorCount* representing the number of black and white pieces on the game board.

-A candid file is automatically generated from Motoko canister source code, and automatically used by the JS user library, so there is no user involvement.
+A candid file is automatically generated from Motoko source codes for each canister, and automatically used by the JS user library, without any involvement from a developer:

-On the Motoko side, each candid type corresponds to a Motoko type, and each service corresponds to a public actor method.
+* On the Motoko side, each candid type corresponds to a Motoko type, and each service corresponds to a public function.
-On the JS side, each candid type corresponds to a JSON object, and each service corresponds to a member function of the imported canister object.
+* On the JS side, each candid type corresponds to a JSON object, and each service corresponds to a member function of the imported canister object.

 Most candid types have direct JS representations, some require a little conversion.
 For example, *nat* is arbitrary precision in both Motoko and Candid, and in JS it is mapped to a [big.js] integer, so one has to use *n.toNumber()* to convert it to JS native number type.

-Another gotcha is the *null* value in Candid (and Motoko's Option type) is represented in JSON as empty array *[]* instead of its native *null*.
+One gotcha that I ran into was the *null* value in Candid (and Motoko's Option type).
+It is represented in JSON as empty array *[]* instead of its native *null*.
-This is to differentiate the case when we have nested options, e.g. Option<Option<int>>:
+This is to differentiate the cases when we have nested options, e.g. Option<Option<int>>:

 |Motoko       |Rust         |JS           |
 |-------------|-------------|-------------|